oldaccount456/blueprnt/README.md

 - Client side encryption which lets you securely encrypt and decrypt your files.
 Since all the encryption & decryption functionality and passwords set are all done on the client-side/browser, this means that no one except *you* and whoever you share the password with can view the files.
 The password should only be known to you or the person intended to view the file.

-- Select a number of times an upload can viewed before being deleted
+- Select a number of times an upload can viewed before being auto-deleted

+- Select how long an upload can viewed in seconds/minutes before being auto-removed from the DOM

+- Leave a note attached to the upload (max 3000 characters).
+Notes are also encrypted & decrypted on the client-side/browser which means that no one except *you* and whoever you share the password with can view the note.

 ## Encryption-based upload in detail